 Class Favorites Election Nominees for sophomore class favorites must have earned at least 40 semester hours with a minimum 2.0 grade point average.
+Three men and three women will be elected and the first alternates to Mr. and Miss ECCC will automatically average.
 Three men and three women will be elected and the first alternates to Mr. and Miss ECCC will automatically become sophomore class favorites.
-Nominees for freshman class favorites must have earned at least 15 semester hours with a minimum 2.0 grade point average.
+Nominees for freshman class favorites must have earned at least 12 semester hours with a minimum 2.0 grade point average.
 Three men and three women will be elected.